gordonguthrie/TheManual/docs/chapter3/moar_ugen_stuff.md

-# Chapter 2 - Recreating the sine synth
+# Chapter 3 - Recreating The Sine Synth

 ## Why does this matter?